benbenkoulan/MobileScroll/README.md

 new MobileScroll('.wrapper', //selector or dom element of the wrapper {

-    deceleration: 0.006, //default 0.006
+    deceleration: 0.002, //Default 0.002
-    noOutOfBounds: true, //optional flag which allow to be out of bounds, default: false
+    noOutOfBounds: true, //optional flag which allow to be out of bounds, Default: false
     noBounce: true, //switch of bounce.
 Default: false.
 Optional
     wheel: true,    //the property about 3D.
 Default: false.
 Optional
     slide: true,    //the property about inertance.
 Default: false.
 Optional